L'Étendard révolutionnaire: Birth and evolution of anarchism

 The development of capitalism saw the formation of several opposing political ideologies and movements, particularly anarchism, Marxism, and socialism.
 Anarchists advocate for the struggle against all forms of domination perceived as unjust, among which is economic domination, with the development of capitalism.
 They are particularly opposed to the State, viewed as the institution enabling the endorsement of many of these dominations through its police, army, and propaganda.

 Unlike the Marxists, who believed that achieving communism, where all goods are owned in common, would require retaining the State for a time—a supposedly transitional phase known as the dictatorship of the proletariat—anarchists like Bakunin considered this transitional phase highly problematic and leading instead towards dictatorship.
 Theoretical and personal oppositions on this subject, among others, between Bakunin and Marx led the latter to have the anarchists excluded from the First International at the Hague Congress (1872).
 Bakunin then gathered with other anarchists and founded the Anti-authoritarian International, a federation seeking to bring anarchists together and allow them to act and think collectively; one of its important branches was the Jura Federation, founded in the Swiss Jura and which spread around its region.

 Situation of anarchism in Lyon

-Lyon and the Lyon region in general quickly became an important hub for anarchism—anarchists there formed a more or less informal Lyonnese Federation due to the fact that French authorities prohibited the organization in France, making it clandestine.
-Lyonnese anarchists thus operated in a climate of repression and surveillance from the French authorities.
+Lyon and the Lyon region in general quickly became an important hub for anarchism—anarchists there formed Lyonnese Federation.
+Lyonnese anarchists operated in a climate of repression and surveillance from the French authorities.
 However, in 1878, they decided to acquire a newspaper and founded a society, Le Droit social, intended to raise funds for the creation of an eponymous newspaper.
 Unfortunately for them, the law then required a deposit (cautionnement)—that is, a deposit of funds with the authorities—to be allowed to publish, which made such an initiative difficult for financial and practical reasons, as anarchist newspapers tended to be rapidly banned in France.